Marina-N64/ecg-signal-analysis/README.md

 # ECG-Signal-Analysis
 ## Overview
-This project explores electrocardiogram (ECG) signal processing using multiple programming enviroments: Python, C and MATLAB.
+This project explores electrocardiogram (ECG) signals to detect heart rate using signal processing techniques.
+The implementation is carried out across multiple programming enviroments to demonstrate versatility and computational understanding.

-It demonstrates how biomedical signals can be analysed, filtered, and interpreted using both high-level and low-level approaches.
+The project uses real ECG data from the MIT-BIH Arrhythmia Dataset and applies filtering and peak detection to estimate heart rate.

+---

+### Objectives
+- Process real ECG data
+- Remove noise from signals
+- Detect R-peaks (heartbeats)
+- Compare implementations across Python, MATLAB, and C

 ---

 ## Project Components